eLRuLL/rulpe/README.md

 rulpe
 =====

-Simple URL Shortener created by eLRuLL.
+Simple URL Shortener on Django created by eLRuLL.